Gaussian-LIC2: LiDAR-Inertial-Camera Gaussian Splatting SLAM: Experiment Results

 \subsubsection{Per-Scene Optimization}

-We first compare our method to the state-of-the-art LiDAR-based 3DGS framework, LetsGo~\cite{cui2024letsgo}, on the \textit{Lecture\_Hall} sequence, which spans 105 seconds.
-To ensure a fair comparison, LetsGo is provided with the same sparse LiDAR depth maps and our estimated poses.
-Additionally, it uses the same set of training views as our method and is trained for 30,000 iterations.
-Tab.~\ref{tab:letsgo} presents the results, where we report the total time from the beginning of data acquisition to the completion of reconstruction.
-While LetsGo performs time-consuming optimization after receiving the full dataset, our method completes the reconstruction within the duration of data acquisition and still achieves comparable performance.
-Furthermore, after an additional 10,000 iterations of refinement (requiring only 24 seconds), our method significantly outperforms LetsGo.
+We first compare our method to the state-of-the-art LiDAR-based 3DGS framework, LetsGo~\cite{cui2024letsgo}, on the 105-second \textit{Lecture\_Hall} sequence.
+To ensure a fair comparison, LetsGo is provided with the same sparse LiDAR depth maps, our estimated poses, and the same set of training views, trained for 30,000 iterations.
+Tab.~\ref{tab:letsgo} presents the results, reporting the total time from data acquisition start to reconstruction completion.
+Our method achieves comparable performance while completing the reconstruction within the duration of data acquisition, whereas LetsGo requires time-consuming optimization after receiving the full dataset.
+Furthermore, our method significantly outperforms LetsGo after an additional 10,000 iterations of refinement (requiring only 24 seconds).
 This demonstrates that our approach not only supports real-time reconstruction but can also achieve higher accuracy when post-acquisition optimization is permitted.